Hemet, California: Alternative schools

-Advanced Path Studies School (credit recovery), Alessandro High School – continuation (grades 10–12), Baypoint Preparatory Academy (grades K-12), Family Tree Learning Center (grades K–8), Helen Hunt Jackson School for independent studies, Hemet Academy of Applied Academics and Technology (grades 9–12), Hemecinto Alternative Educational Center (grades 6–9), Western Center Academy (grades 6–12), River Springs Charter School (grades TK-5), and Renaissance Valley Academy (grades 6–12).
+Advanced Path Studies School (credit recovery), Alessandro High School – continuation (grades 10–12), Baypoint Preparatory Academy (grades K–12), Family Tree Learning Center (grades K–8), Helen Hunt Jackson School for independent studies, Hemet Academy of Applied Academics and Technology (grades 9–12), Hemecinto Alternative Educational Center (grades 6–9), Western Center Academy (grades 6–12), River Springs Charter School (grades TK–5), and Renaissance Valley Academy (grades 6–12).
 The school is part of/owned by the Springs Charter School system, but operated elsewhere.

 Dwelling Place Learning Academy (DPLA) is a Private Christian Academy.
 DPLA is K–5th grade with a student-to-teacher ratio of 16-to-1; their curriculum is based in the Weaver Curriculum (Unit Study).
 DPLA will add at least one grade a year until the 12th grade to become a K-12 school.
 DPLA began on August 17, 2015, and was incorporated as a 501(C)(3) in the State of California.

-St. Johns Christian School has been a private Christian school since 1983, offering classes for children between 18 months and the 8th grade.
+St. John's Christian School has been a private Christian school since 1983, offering classes for children between 18 months and the 8th grade.

 Media

 Former

-The Hemet News was a newspaper published from about 1894 until 1999.
+The Hemet News was a newspaper published from 1893 until 1999.